 During school auditions, Mr. Botwick assessed their vocal techniques including their breathing, their ability to create enough space in their mouth to achieve certain sounds, their understanding of the music and the story they told while singing.
 He spent endless hours preparing the students for each of the eight songs helping them master their parts.

 A few of the singers sat down with the GH Falcon to give more insight into their personal experience preparing for this opportunity and generally being a part of something this big.
 They began studying a practice piece, individually, during the summer of 2023 and around a month before school auditions, singers like YiHuo (Charlie) Du (‘26) along with Mr. Botwick, hosted mock auditions.
-“My friends, Lucas and Jackson, hosted a mock audition where you could pretend to be in an actual audition and be graded so you could see the areas you had to improve on,” Du said.
+“My friends, Lukas and Jackson, hosted a mock audition where you could pretend to be in an actual audition and be graded so you could see the areas you had to improve on,” Du said.

 The students were challenged with procrastination, lack of motivation and creativity along with stress.
 It was difficult for them to continuously study the same piece of music and find the different areas that needed improvement since they wanted everything to be perfect.